 Why might this be relevant?

-The project focuses on developing a precision agriculture technology solution to improve health and productivity in the dairy-beef sector, which aligns with the question.
+The project focuses on developing a precision agriculture technology solution for improving health and productivity in the dairy-beef sector, with expertise from veterinary and animal science.

-• Newcastle upon Tyne [The University of] and Greengage Agritech Limited KTP 21_22 R5
+University of Newcastle upon Tyne (The) and Greengage Agritech Limited KTP 21_22 R5

 To apply animal welfare science theory to key environmental, welfare and industry KPI's to develop a novel diagnostic and prediction service for non-invasive bio surveillance.
 To provide a decision support tool to suppor...